 August 12: Joan arrives at the Minneapolis-St. Paul International Airport in Minneapolis, Minnesota.
 Joan is in Minneapolis to attend Dayton's department store's "Festival of Old Films."

 September 10: Joan arrives in San Antonio, Texas from Los Angeles, California.
-At 3:00 PM, Joan gives a press conference at the St. Anthony Hotel on behalf of the South Texas Chapter of the Muscular Dystrophy Association.
+At 3:00 pm, Joan gives a press conference at the St. Anthony Hotel on behalf of the South Texas Chapter of the Muscular Dystrophy Association.
 During her three days in San Antonio, Joan visits with Mr. & Mrs. Richard Gill, and their son Peter (Peter Gill is Joan's godson).

-September 11: Joan attends the "Gala Espana" at the Institute of Texan Cultures.
-Joan is the guest of honor at the event and gives a dramatic reading.
-Also attending the event is "Tonight Show" orchestra leader Doc Severinsen, Sr. Aurelio Valla (Minister-Counselor in the Spanish Embassy in Washington, D.C.)
-Texas Governor Preston Smith and George Landau (country director for Spain and Portugal in the US Department in Washington, D.C.)
+Other guests attending the event are; "The Tonight Show" orchestra leader Doc Severinsen, Sr., Aurelio Valla (Minister-Counselor in the Spanish Embassy in Washington, D.C.), Texas Governor Preston Smith and George Landau (country director for Spain and Portugal in the US Department in Washington, D.C.).

 September 12: Joan departs San Antonio, Texas.